HTMLGuyLLC/jPack/README.md

     var data = params.data; //or navigation.getPassthroughData()
     //the DOM element that was added to the page replacing the previous var el = params.el;

-    //el_selector is the incoming selector that was used for this request
+    //el_selector is the incoming selector that was used for this request var el_selector = params.el_selector;
-    //WARNING: If you change the incomingElement for a single request
-    //and the replaceElement is not the same, future requests will not work
-    //because the replaceElement no longer exists in the DOM
-    //in this case you'll want to run navigation.setReplaceElement(params.el_selector);
-    //now future requests will replace the new element on the page var el_selector = params.el_selector;

    //if gtag is set (google analytics), push a page view